Saint-Josse-ten-Noode

 Saint-Josse-ten-Noode (French, /fr/) or Sint-Joost-ten-Node (Dutch, /nl/), often simply called Saint-Josse in French or Sint-Joost in Dutch, is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the north-eastern part of the region, it is bordered by the City of Brussels and Schaerbeek.

-As of 1 January 2022, the municipality had a total population of 26,965.
-The total area is 1.16 km2, which gives a population density of 23234 PD/km2.
+As of 1 January 2026, the municipality had a population of 27,003.
+The total area is 1.16 km2, which gives a population density of 23278 PD/km2.
 From a total of 581 municipalities in Belgium, Saint-Josse is both the smallest in area size and the most densely populated.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).